 If you request that Concord Police Department (CPD) proceed with charges, CPD will typically forward an un-redacted police report and other investigation information to the Merrimack County Attorney's Office for review by the prosecutor.
-Note that an accused person's Attorney's Office may request a report, and Merrimack County Attorney's office will handle any redactions on this report.
+Note that an accused person's attorney may request a copy of the report, and the Merrimack County Attorney's Office will handle any redactions on this report.